katrintirok/python-environmental-lesson/_episodes/08-working-with-sql.md

 ---
-title: Accessing SQLite Databases Using Python and Pandas
+title: Accessing SQLite Databases Using Python & Pandas
 teaching: 20
 exercises: 25
 questions:
-    - "FIXME"
+- How can we query databases from within Python?
 objectives:
-    - "Use the sqlite3 module to interact with a SQL database."
+    - Use the sqlite3 module to interact with a SQL database.
-    - "Access data stored in SQLite using Python."
+    - Access data stored in SQLite using Python.
-    - "Describe the difference in interacting with data stored as a CSV file versus in SQLite."
+    - Describe the difference in interacting with data stored as a CSV file versus in SQLite.
-    - "Describe the benefits of accessing data using a database compared to a CSV file."
+    - Describe the benefits of accessing data using a database compared to a CSV file.
-keypoints:
-    - "FIXME"
 ---

 ## Python and SQL